-Takeaway: Success can be defined as being in the presence of God
+Takeaway: We can define success as being in the presence of God

 I found this man’s writing to be highly inspiring, and I hope you do too.
-If we were to simply slow down, do our common business wholly for the love of God, what a life we could lead.
-A life in the presence of God beats hands-down a life grasping for “great things.”
-Success can be defined as being in the presence of God.
+If we were simply to slow down, do our common business wholly for the love of God, what a life we could lead!
+A life in the presence of God beats hands down a life grasping for “great things.”
+We can define success as being in the presence of God.